Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-choosing-software-dependencies.md

 - Search [conda](https://anaconda.org/anaconda/repo), [PyPI](https://pypi.org/), or other software package repositories with keywords relevant to your task.
 The search engines for different software package repositories are different so your mileage will vary.
 However, if you can find a tool this way, the chances are good that it will be easy to install and mediocre that the software will be high quality.
 - Search GitHub directly for repositories that match your keywords.
 Starting from the search bar, you can search for different combinations of key words that you think other people might use to describe the software they wrote that does the things you're interested in.
 GitHub will return results in code, repositories, issues, etc. Click on some of the matches to see if they lead you to quality software.
 - Search Google Scholar with your keywords plus "GitHub."
 This may highlight studies that have published software.
 You can filter to recent papers or select papers that are highly cited.
 - Look at the [nf-core modules](https://github.com/nf-core/modules) repository.
-If a tool makes it into that repo, it can be containerized, installed on Linux, run on the command line, and is usually fairly high quality.
+If a tool makes it into that repo, it can be containerized, installed on Linux, and run on the command line.
 Make sure to check the license to make sure you can use the tool.
 While you're there, you can look to see if an existing [nf-core workflow](https://github.com/nf-core) already meets your full analysis needs.